NazgulTuga/Auto-Template/README.md

 				// Executes a normal Function AND echo the result in this position {echo **func**="FunccaoNormal" **params**="['Markup novo PICO']"}{/echo}

-				// Executes a Function from a Created Object AND echo the result in this position {hook obj="treinador" func="testeNew" params="[]"}{/hook}
+				// Executes a Function from a Created Object
+				{hook obj="treinador" func="testeNew" params="[]"}{/hook}

-				// Executes a Function from a Created Object AND echo the result in this position {func obj="treinador" func="testeNew" params="[]"}{/func}
+				// Executes a Function from a Created Object
+				{func obj="treinador" func="testeNew" params="[]"}{/func}

 				// Executes a Function from a Created Object AND echo the result in this position